pace-neutrons/Horace/documentation/adr/0013-use-jenkins-for-secrets-management.md

 A `file` object will be used for the SAN credentials as this maps directly onto the format required by be `gio mount` syntax on Linux build nodes.

-A `string` objects will be used for other credentials types, e.g. GitHub access tokens.
+A `string` object will be used for other credentials types, e.g. GitHub access tokens.

 Credentials will be stored in the `PACE-neutrons`  store and use `snake_case` IDs that clearly identify their use.
 The first word will identify the associated system, e.g. `SAN_credentials_file`.